DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 A string, default value: 17
 Purpose: limit applicants (and associated data) to those made after 31-AUG-<AdPrevYear>.
-That is, acquire data from at the earliest, the beginning of the previous academic year.
+That is, acquire data from at the earliest, the beginning of the previous academic year - we want the deferred applicants.

+### AdTermCodeEntry

+A string, default value: 201920
+Purpose: to limit offers to the entry year and A2L data to the entry year plus the year after.